Speccery/StrangeCart-Doc/grommy2/README.md

 # grommy2 README
 Erik Piehl (C) 2023-11-19
 Project started in 2022.

+### version 0.7.21
+Updated 2024-07-24 to reflect version 0.7.21.
+This version fixed the firmware flash command 06, which was broken in earlier versions.
+The new version still has not been tested much.
+Main changes:
+- Locked GRAM area to address 0x20003000 on the ARM side.
+- Command 7: Added execution mode option to command 7 (run ARM code from main loop).
+- Command 7: Forces bit 0 of execution address to 1 to ensure marking the code as Thumb code.
+- Command 6: Firmware update command 6 fixed.
+Needs more testing but appears to work.
+- If the serial port of the grommy2 is connected to a terminal, some status information can be seen.
+Added a couple of commands which can be issued with a terminal program.
+- Reduced the memory footprint of the firmware, and decided to make the firmware software max size 16 kilobytes.
+Current size is under 14 kilobytes, with room for additional reduction.
+The firmware can be pretty easily made smaller by not using the STM32 library code as is, but instead make versions having only the functionality needed by the grommy2.

 ## grommy2 board introduction
 The grommy2 board is a modern replacement for the special GROM chips used by the TI-99/4A home computers.
 The GROM chips contain most of the operating system of the TI-99/4A and the BASIC interpreter.
 The GROM chips contain byte code in a language called GPL, explained [here](https://www.unige.ch/medecine/nouspikel/ti99/gpl.htm).